gl-inet/docs3.x/docs/specification/gl-ar300m/index.md

 By using 128MB NAND flash, space is not a problem and the writing speed is improved greatly.
 You can compile a firmware with tons of features and writing data is almost instant.

-By adding PCIe interface, a 5G 802.11a/ac addon module can be connected and you can enjoy the wifi speed on a mini router.
+By adding PCIe interface, a 5G 802.11a/ac addon module can be connected and you can enjoy the Wi-Fi speed on a mini router.

 ## Performance